Scanning gate microscopy of nonretracing electron-hole trajectories in a normal-superconductor junction: Results

-Inspecting the electron and hole contributions to the conductance shown with green and red curves, respectively, we observe a significant reduction of the $R_{ee}$ amplitude compared to the zero-energy case of Fig. \ref{fig:zero energy}(b).
+Inspecting the electron and hole contributions to the conductance shown with green and red curves in Fig. \ref{fig:non-zero energy}(b), respectively, we observe a significant reduction of the $R_{ee}$ coefficient compared to the zero-energy case of Fig. \ref{fig:zero energy}(b).
 This means that at the first conductance step the probability of the electron that has passed the QPC to go back to the source electrode is negligible.
-It is accompanied by a small $R_{he}$ amplitude.
+This phenomenon results in a small value of $R_{he}$ coefficient.
 This means that the almost unity conductance is obtained mainly because of the lack of electron reflection to the left lead and not because of the Andreev reflected hole scattered back there.

 This initially puzzling result becomes clear when one inspects the probability current maps shown in Fig. \ref{fig:currents}.
-First, when considering the zero energy case we see that the electron (a) and (b) the hole currents are mostly the same, as the electron injected from the QPC is Andreev reflects and the resulting hole is back-focused into the QPC constriction.
+First, when considering the zero-energy case we see that the electron (a) and (b) the hole currents are mostly the same, as the electron injected from the QPC is Andreev reflected and the resulting hole is back-focused into the QPC constriction.
 Upon introduction of the SGM tip (marked as a gray circle in the bottom row of Fig. \ref{fig:currents}) we see a deflection of the electron trajectory, but the hole does trace the electron path.